 Our dentists want to help your child build a strong foundation for oral health.
 For this reason, we may recommend dental sealants if we see that your child is prone to tooth decay.
 Other ways to protect your child’s oral health include enforcing teeth brushing and scheduling their appointments with us every 6 months.

-Our dental team does everything they can to help your child maintain a healthy smile.
-To schedule your child’s appointment with our Grand Rapids pediatric dentists, call Mitten Kids Dentistry at (616) 942-9840.
+Dr. Brett, Dr. Grady, and their team do everything they can to help your child maintain a healthy smile.
+To schedule your child’s appointment with our Grand Rapids pediatric dentist, call Mitten Kids Dentistry at (616) 942-9840.